-Let’s learn about the most important 7 elements of graphic designing course are:
+Let’s learn about the most important 7 elements of the graphic designing course are:

-- Line is the first element of Graphic Designing
+- The line is the first element of Graphic Designing

-- Shape is the second element of Graphic Designing
+- The shape is the second element of Graphic Designing

 - Color is the third element of Graphic Designing